 Though there are plenty of diamond-cleaning hacks online, you shouldn't trust everything you read.
 Some “tips” might appear to work, but they can cause your diamonds to wear faster and lose their sheen.

-Improper cleaning may also void any warranty that exists on your diamond jewelry.
-Or, if you opt for insuring your jewelry collection, issues due to abrasive cleaning methods might not fall under the coverage plan.
+Improper cleaning may also void any warranty that exists on your diamond jewellery.
+Or, if you opt for insuring your jewellery collection, issues due to abrasive cleaning methods might not fall under the coverage plan.

-While we'll cover how to properly clean your diamonds here, it's also worth discussing what not to do when it comes to jewelry care.
+While we'll cover how to properly clean your diamonds here, it's also worth discussing what not to do when it comes to jewellery care.

 Don't Use Ultrasonic Machines

-An ultrasonic cleaner may seem like a gentle way to cleanse your jewelry.
+An ultrasonic cleaner may seem like a gentle way to cleanse your jewellery.
 But when it comes to diamonds, the vibration of the unit might cause gems to shake loose from their settings.
-If you're cleaning multiple jewelry pieces, the diamonds can also scratch one another.
+If you're cleaning multiple jewellery pieces, the diamonds can also scratch one another.

 If your diamond has previously received treatment for a crack, it's best to avoid ultrasonic cleansing.
 Depending on the type of diamond and the setting, ultrasonic machines can also cause stones to loosen or even fall out.

 You might feel tempted to scrub roughly to remove grime from your diamond.
 While an abrasive brush, cloth, or cleaner won't necessarily scratch your diamond, it can cause other problems.

 Rough cleaners can rub away intricate patterns on your ring's band or even create chips in the material.
 Though the diamond may survive, you could be looking at high costs to repair the band, setting, and more.